Delphi Tutorials »

 end;

-The function Execute shows the form in a "modal" way, that means: the window will open on top of the other window(s) and your application doesn't continue before the dialog form is closed.
+The procedure Execute shows the form in a "modal" way, that means: the dialog form appears on top of the other window(s) and your application doesn't continue before the dialog form is closed.